chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 ### End User

-**Definition**: An "End User" works as an end user in the CHILI GraFx environment(s) where they are assigned to.
+**Definition**: An "End User" works as an end user in the CHILI GraFx environment(s) to which they are assigned.
 This is the default role, and cannot be removed.

 Permissions

 - Access to the environments the End User is assigned to
-- View overview of all the environments where the End User has access
+- View an overview of all the environments where the End User has access
 - Limited in what applications they can access (see table)
 - Create "[My projects](/GraFx-Studio/guides/create-projects/)" based on Collections (using fonts & media that are made available in the template)